nullren/grabbing/README.md

 * `UPLOADSCRIPT` : specifies whether to use `imgur` or `scpur` to upload screenshots in `grab`
-* `FORMAT` : specifies whether to use timestamp or sha1 for uploaded filename
-* `TXTDIRECTORY` : specifies whether to use a separate directory for uploading txt files
 * `IMGURKEY` : your imgur api key
 * `SCPOPTS` : options to pass to `scp`
 * `SSHSTR` : *user@server*
 * `SSHDIR` : directory on remote server to put your file
 * `WEBURL` : web accessible url for that file
-* `SSHDIRTXT` : directory on remote server to put txt files, if enabled
-* `WEBURLTXT` : web accessible url for txt files, if enabled

 ## main scripts